KevinBatdorf/pattern-css/readme.txt

 == Changelog ==

-- Adds support for top level nesting
+- Feature: Adds support for top level nesting
 - Removes the code example on focus and adds it back on blur (if empty)
 - Lets users define an additional block selector